 INDIE 101: A look at Montréal’s incomparable independent music scene

-While its impossible to encapsulate everyone whos made music in Montréal, we hope this humble guide not only covers the basic rough timeline of MTL Indies progression, but also serves as a primer prompting further exploration.
-On any given night in Montréal, the next round of future influencers are performing in one of the city’s independent music venuesand the best way to discover them is here in person first hand with us.
+While it’s impossible to encapsulate everyone who’s made worthwhile music in the city, we hope this humble guide not only covers the basic rough timeline of MTL Indie’s progression but also serves as a primer prompting further exploration.
+Our definition of “indie” also isn’t specific to sound, but rather an ethos of DIY originality and spunk.
+On any given night, the next round of future influencers are performing in one of the city’s stellar independent music venues and the best way to discover them is here in the crowd with us.
+Where possible, we linked to each artist’s Bandcamp page, the easiest way to take a listen or make a purchase!

 (Tune into the MTL Indie playlist on Spotify to listen while you read!)